Divyansh-Ag/AI/README.md

 # AI
-Btech CSE Sem - 4, INT404 - Artificial Intelligence
-TIC  TAC TOE through minimax theorem which will always win.
+TIC  TAC TOE through minimax theorem which will always win using python language.